Frequently Asked Questions

-The ideal would be to fill the plan set with enough detail that we would know exactly what to do and would even look forward to the collapse.
-Then it would be possible that humanity could collectively decide to change before the collapse.
-Once our Mother Earth sensed that we had realized what happened and are trying to change, well, she might respond favorably.
+The ideal would be to fill Phase I with enough detail that we would know exactly what to do and would even look forward to the collapse.
+Then it would be possible that humanity could collectively decide to change before collapse happened.
+Once our Mother Earth sensed that we had realized what happened and were trying to change, then the hope is that she would respond favorably.

 What are contingency plans and what will they do during the collapse?

-Contingency plans are defined in Phase I. But they are plans for how humanity adapts immediately after the collapse of civilization and in Phase I they’re made to help humans last for a year or perhaps longer if required.
-Contingency plans include how to get food, medicine, shelter, how to turn on generators, use solar and hydroelectric.
-How to deal with nuclear power plants, chemical facilities, etc.
+Contingency plans are defined in Phase I. They are plans for how humanity adapts for a year or so after the collapse of civilization.
+They tell how to organized, get food, medicine, shelter, turn on generators, use solar and hydroelectric, and how to deal with nuclear power plants, chemical facilities, and things like that.